hatakkey/MAG-integrated/docs/open5gs_verification.md

 ### 2.2. **Checking the MME logs**

-The MME is showing that diameter is connected with HSS , that enb-s1 is established and that the session is created.
+The MME is showing that diameter is connected with HSS, that enb-s1 is established and that the session is created.

 ```bash
 [root@compute-1 logs]# more mme.log